cthing/assertj-gradle/README.md

 assertThat(myProperty).contains("abcd");
 ```

+See the [Gradle Plugin Unit Testing](https://www.cthing.com/#/blog/gradlePluginUnitTesting) blog post
+for addtional information and examples.

 ## Building
 The library is compiled for Java 17.
 If a Java 17 toolchain is not available, one will be downloaded.